 Teach your kids the life skills they need.
 Sometimes parents assign tasks and just assume a child knows how to do them.
 When things pop up that you are not great at, learn them together.
 Be humble and clear and give your kids all they need to be successful.

 It is a busy world we live in.
 Dinner time gets scattered, covered, and smothered very easily.
 When at all possible, make sure your family sits down at one table and shares meals together – television off.
 You will never learn more about your child in any other setting than at a dinner table.

 One of the biggest parenting mistakes is losing yourself in the process.
 Let your children see all the things that make you wonderful.
-Remember, your parents had hopes and dreams for you as well!
-They do not have to die just because you’re a parent.
-The family always comes first, but your journey toward fulfillment does not end.
-When they see their dad living a full and awesome life, they will most likely do the same when they are adults.
+The family comes first, but the things you are passionate about do not have to die just because you’re a parent.
+When your kids see their dad living a full and awesome life, they will most likely do the same when they are adults.

 The day you stop learning new things is the day you start slowly dying.
-[Tweet This] No matter how old you get, never stop learning.
+The day you stop learning new things is the day you start slowly dying.
+No matter how old you get, never stop learning.
 Times change, new technology is developed, and we need to adapt to it.
 Learn how to fix things around the house and under the hood.
 Be a man who can hold his own in a kitchen.
 This is a complicated world and your children will adopt your versatility.